 The birthplace of the nation is rich in history — lots and lots of history.
 But how do you decide what exactly to do?

-Consider this your essential 24-stop guide to Historic Philadelphia, from the Liberty Bell and Independence Hall to Franklin Square and Penn's Landing.
+Consider this your essential 24-stop guide to Philadelphia's Historic District, from the Liberty Bell and Independence Hall to Franklin Square and Penn's Landing.

-Plot your trip through Historic Philadelphia with a map of the official trail.
+Plot your trip through Philadelphia's Historic District with a map of the official trail.
 Click the button below to access a page where you can download a PDF courtesy of Where Magazine as well as the latest edition of the Historic Philadelphia Gazette.

-Historic Philadelphia is overflowing with amazing things to do.
+Philadelphia's Historic District is overflowing with amazing things to do.